neftjs/neft/file/parse/fragments/links.coffee.md

 #### Namespaces

-For better organizations, you can include external files into the namespaces.
+For better organizations, you can include external files into the namespace.

-Just specify an `as` attribute.
+Just specify an **as** attribute.
-To each included fragment, this alias will be prefixed in schema as below.
+For each included fragment, this alias will be prefixed in the schema as below.

 ```
 <neft:require href="./user_utils.html" as="user" />

 <neft:use neft:fragment="user:avatar" />
 ```

-#### See also

-- `neft:fragment`
-- `neft:use`

-.

 	'use strict'